sure-trust/G4_Autocad/Course Report/ramanjaneyulu.md

 # Course Report

-## Name: [Ramanjaneyulu]
+## Name: Ramanjaneyulu

-## Qualifications: [4th year Btech pursing ]
+## Qualifications: 4th year Btech pursing

-Welcome to the course report for the [AutoCad & Solidworks]!
+Welcome to the course report for the AutoCad & Solidworks!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project